FL03/FL03/README.md

     Welcome to my GitHub!

 I am a self-taught developer specializing in Rust.
 Currently working on constructing a topological computing system capable of efficiently aggregating resources from any number of devices into a single, cohesive experience.
+While I am continually building new applications or services, my primary focus remains on continuing to establish a solid mathematical foundation for my novel topological substrate for orchestrating compute at scale.

 ## Interests